-1.1-1.2 1.4-1.5 2.1 2.3-2.6 1.1 2.1 2.2 2.3 2.5 4.
-Conduct outreach to property owners/developers 5.
-Update Economic Opportunity Analysis periodically Work proactively with landowners, developers, and commercial brokers to encourage support for the creation of new industrial and commercial sites at suitable locations and for private land consolidation to create sites that are large enough to meet the market needs of the City's growing Targeted Industries.
-Encourage property owners to work with the City on master planning so as to create larger sites.
-The EOA should be updated periodically to reflect the new industrial/commercial development that has been occurring in Sherwood, including evaluating and tracking Sherwood's Target Industries, buildable lands inventory, employment growth, improvements to infrastructure, changes in the market trends, and site readiness.
+1.1-1.2 1.4-1.5 2.1 2.3-2.6 4.
+Conduct outreach to property owners/developers The data Face are in the conduct of the conduct outreach to property owners. commercial brokers to encourage support for the creation of new industrial and commercial sites at suitable locations and for private land consolidation to create sites that are large enough to meet the market needs of the City's growing Targeted Industries. • Encourage property owners to work with the City on master planning so as to create larger sites.
+1.1 2.1 2.2 2.3 2.5 5.
+Update Economic Opportunity Analysis periodically, every three to five years.
+The EOA should be updated periodically to reflect the new industrial/commercial development that has been occurring in Sherwood, including evaluating and tracking Sherwood's Target Industries, buildable lands inventory, employment growth, improvements to infrastructure, changes in the market trends, remote work and site readiness.
 1.1-1.7 2.1-2.5 6.
 Complete development of Tonquin Employment Area (TEA) Work in partnership with landowners and developers and other public and private stakeholders to facilitate the completion of the development of the TEA, including but not limited to the Sherwood Commerce Center, Oregon Street Business Park, and Tonquin/Kerr Industrial Park.
 Actively recruit developers and companies to Oregon Street and Dahlke Lane in the TEA.
 Take the lead in pursuing annexation of the remaining developable industrial sites - particularly in the Dahlke Lane Corridor and along the northern portions of Oregon Street in the TEA - which are currently in the UGB.
 1.1 1.2 1.3 1.4 1.5 1.6 1.7 2.1 2.2 2.3 2.4 2.5 7.
-Work with property owners and developers to actively pursue development of the Sherwood West Technology Innovation Park Site in the northern portion of Sherwood West and the 99W Employment Lands in Sherwood West Focus staff and consultant resources on the timely planning and development of the Sherwood West Technology Innovation Park and the planned Employment Lands along the 99W Corridor in Sherwood West.
+Work with property owners and developers to actively pursue development in the northern portion of Sherwood West and the 99W Employment Lands in Sherwood West Focus staff and consultant resources on the timely planning and development of the planned Employment Lands in the northern area near Scholls-Sherwood and Roy Rogers and along the 99W Corridor in Sherwood West.
 This includes the proposed Wine Country Gateway Hospitality District.
 Once the Sherwood West Concept Plan has been adopted, the City will need to prepare the Sherwood West Infrastructure/Implementation Plan, submit an application to Metro in 2024 for the expansion of the UGB, update the Comprehensive Plan and prepare the development code provisions related to the employment sites in Sherwood West.
 Simultaneous with this process, the city needs to work actively to market and recruit developer/investor/company interest in these sites.
 1.1-1.7 2.1-2.6 8.
 Pursue development of Brookman Employment Land along Highway 99W Work with property owners, brokers, and developers to facilitate private land consolidation and the development of the Brookman Employment Area located in the Sherwood UGB.
 Review zoning classifications within the Brookman Employment Area with a focus on market opportunities.